leinada/Business/README.md

 ### Salary analysis and prediction

 - here we evaluate salaries for several positions for a hospital system.
 We will do some exploratory data analysis and try to develop a predictive model.
+[See the analysis here](https://github.com/leinada/Business/blob/master/salaryAnalysis/README.md)